 Labor Day: 8am to 8pm

 From Long Island: Take the Grand Central Parkway to the RFK (fka TriBorough Bridge).
 Stay in the right lane and exit for Randall's Island, after the tolls.
 Once on Randall's Island, follow the signs for the Tennis Center.
 From NYC: Take the FDR Drive to the RFK Bridge.
 Continue as above.
 From Westchester/Connecticut: Take the Major Deegan (I-87), New England Thruway (I-95) or the Bruckner Expressway (I-278) to the RFK Bridge.
 Continue as above.
-Click here to see map.
+Map It.

 JMTA Program Benefits

-College Advising - Coordinated by JMTA Associate Director, Nate Emge, basic college search/recruiting support is provided to all JMTA students approaching college age.
-Additional college placement services are available for an additional cost, including an annual showcase, which will bring top college coaches to Sportime to evaluate JMTA players.
+Basic college search/placement sup‐port is provided to all JMTA players approaching college age.
+Additional college placement services are available for an additional cost, including creation of a persona recruiting intro video, coordinated outreach to college coaches, an annual College Recruiting Combine, bringing top college coaches to SPORTIME to evaluate JMTA players, and more.

-Coached Match Play (Randall’s Island only) - Complimentary match play is offered once per week and is supervised by a member of the world-class JMTA coaching staff.
+Coached Match Play (Randall's Island only) Complimentary match play is offered once per week, supervised by a member of the JMTA coaching staff.